LittleHaku/cybersecurity-proj1/README.md

 `Cross-Site Request Forgery` - Cross-Site Request Forgery is a vulnerability that allows an attacker to make requests like if he was the user.
 This can be fixed by using CSRF tokens.

+To implement this flaw I simply commented out the `{% csrf_token %}` in the `question_add.html`, this allows an attacker to make requests like if he was the user.

 ## Installation

 1. Ensure you have Python and Django installed.